-The \declare models are discovered using a specifically developed prototype tool\footnote{Publicly available at: \url{https://github.com/antialman/multi-model-miner}}, which uses the Declare Miner~\cite{DBLP:journals/is/MaggiCFK18} internally, but with adjustments for the additional constraint templates considered in this paper, including the discovery of \constraint{Not Chain Succession}(\activity{A}, \activity{A}) (cf. \cref{sec:templates}).
+The \declare models are discovered using a specifically developed prototype\footnote{Publicly available at: \url{https://github.com/antialman/multi-model-miner}}, that uses the Declare Miner~\cite{DBLP:journals/is/MaggiCFK18} internally, but with adjustments for the additional constraints considered in this paper (cf. \cref{sec:constraints}).
 All constraints are discovered using 100\% support threshold, but without applying vacuity detection~\cite{DBLP:journals/sttt/KupfermanV03}.
 This means that a constraint is discovered between a pair of activities if there is at least one positive example and no counterexamples of that constraint.
-Pruning of redundant relations~\cite{DBLP:conf/caise/MaggiBA13} is not applied, as it is not available for \constraint{Alternate Succession}, \constraint{Alternate Response}, and \constraint{Alternate Precedence}, nor for the ternary constraints considered in this paper.
+Pruning of redundant constraints~\cite{DBLP:conf/caise/MaggiBA13} is not applied, as it is not available for \constraint{Alternate Succession}, \constraint{Alternate Response}, and \constraint{Alternate Precedence} constraints, nor for the ternary constraints considered in this paper.

-We focus on the same procedural constructs as in~\cite{DBLP:conf/pmai/AlmanCGMM24}, namely: sequence flows, parallelism (AND), exclusive choice (XOR), and inclusive choice (OR).
-Each construct, as a whole, is considered with respect to four cardinalities: 1...1, referred to as \emph{mandatory}; 0...1, referred to as \emph{optional}; 1...n, referred to as \emph{mandatory repeatable}; and 0...n, referred to as \emph{optional repeatable}.
-This results in a total of 16 procedural variants, all of which are considered in the context of a larger repeatable process, i.e., where the entire control-flow structure is encompassed by an outer loop.
-Note that, all of these, except for the mandatory sequence flow, require modeling both the control-flow split and join, and that the number of involved \declare constraints can be substantial, especially given the lack of pruning.
-As a result, figures of the discovered declare models are not given.